Hands up if you’ve ever bought something new from a fast-fashion retailer, only to have it fall apart after one wear? Because, same.

 Most clothing items come in cotton so you’ll probably find something made from cotton in your wardrobe.
 (Big bonus points if you choose to buy sustainable cotton that doesn’t contain toxic chemicals and has been made more ethically!)

-Whether you’re looking for shorts, jeans, a shirt or dress, denim is a timeless fabric that is available all year round and can be dressed up or down for any occasion.
+Whether you’re looking for shorts, jeans, a shirt or dress, denim is a timeless fabric that is available all year round.
+It can be dressed up or down for any occasion.

 Linen is lightweight, floaty and perfect for keeping you cool in those rising summer temperatures.
 Just like cotton, it’s made from natural fibres and is great for letting the air in.
 Retail Copywriting Specialist Aimée Lopez adds: “Linen also repels insects and is more durable than cotton.”

-If you’re worried about wrinkling, Aimée recommends choosing “a blended fabric like linen with cotton” as linen does have a tendency to crumple.
+Worried about wrinkling?
+Aimée recommends choosing “a blended fabric like linen with cotton” as linen does have a tendency to crumple.
 On the flip side, it’s not as heavy as other fabrics so it’s effortless to pack, meaning you’ll have more room in your suitcase or travel bag for other items.
 (Result!)

 Linen is also super on-trend for Spring/Summer 2022 and can add a touch of class to any warm-weather ensemble.

 In addition to being weightless, silk adjusts to your body temperature well.
 Although, it’s worth remembering that it isn’t as absorbent as some other fabrics and can stain easily.
-If you sweat a lot in summer or the weather’s extra humid, you might want to swap it for cotton or linen instead.
+If you sweat a lot in summer or the weather’s extra humid, swap it for cotton or linen instead.

 Another thing to note about silk is that it usually needs to be dry cleaned, which is why it may be best to save it for fancier occasions rather than everyday wear.